AliceLR/megazeux/arch/psvita/README.md

 install `megazeux.vpk`.
 Please note that a Bluetooth keyboard will be required in order to use the Robotic editor.

 MegaZeux expects all games and assets to be stored in `ux0:/data/MegaZeux`.
-Any games that you wish to run should be placed inside of that directory.
-If you install the version of MegaZeux that includes the editor, be sure to copy the `assets` directory from the source tree into that directory as well.
+Create this directory on your device, then transfer the included `config.txt` file, `assets` directory, and any games that you wish to run into that directory.

 After this is done, MegaZeux should be fully playable.
 Have fun!